bjmt/yamtk/README.md

 - `add_qvals.sh`: Calculate Benjamini-Hochberg adjusted P-values (or Q-values) and add them as a tenth column.
 (Note: Do *not* deduplicate/remove overlapping hits before calculating Q-values.)
 Currently not compatible with minimotif run using the `-x` flag.
+(Generally I find it doesn't make much sense to calculate these.)
 - `dedup_hits.sh`: Remove lower-scoring overlapping hits (of the same motif).
+  Currently not compatible with minimotif run using the `-x` flag.
 - `sort_coord.sh`: Sort the results by coordinate.
-Currently not compatible with minimotif run using the `-x` flag.
 - `sort_motif.sh`: Sort the results by motif name.
 - `sort_pval.sh`: Sort the results by P-value.
 - `to_bed.sh`: Convert the output to a BED6+4 format.